ErikEvenson/devbox/README.md

 # Base box

 This is a base vagrant box with a puppet provisioner.
 The stack used is documented at [docs/technology_stack.md](docs/technology_stack.md).
+The changelog is at [docs/changelog.md](docs/technology_stack.md).

 ## Setting up the base box